 All the usual stuff that we might expect to hear when there’s a significant upgrade of this type.

 But what does it all really mean for your average business already using Magento?
 Expense?
 Maybe.
 Some upheaval?
 Probably.
 But…as the saying goes, “change is the heartbeat of growth”.
 In the long term, standing still on your existing Magento platform can’t (and won’t) work if you want to future-proof your business.

 The bad news is that, before long, older versions of Magento (1.x) will become fairly soon out-of-date; probably within the next eighteen months or so.
 The reason?
-All new extensions are being built, and will be geared towards, 2.0 and beyond.
+All new extensions are being built and will be geared towards, 2.0 and beyond.
 The majority of development is going towards the new platform, and that’s where all the new advancements will be.
-A couple of our clients – Aromatherapy Associates and Castelli Diaries – are making the switch to 2.0 (from older versions of Magento) in anticipation and to get ahead of the game.
-A number of our other beauty clients who are already on Magento, such as PerriconeMd (on Enterprise), are considering making the switch to Magento 2 in 2017.
+A couple of our clients – Aromatherapy Associates and Sarah Chapman – have already made the switch to 2.0 in anticipation and to get ahead of the game.

 Within our own business, we mainly work with SMEs.
 So as a starting point, Magento is not only a great place to begin, but also a great place to grow your online business.
 It’s been a fulfilling part of my job over the years to see my clients’ businesses grow; and that the advice we’ve given them has paid off.
 Part of the beauty of Magento is its scalability and, because it’s open source, it can be easily customised.
 You don’t need a Hollywood-style big budget to get yourself an online store (and as we know, money is often tight with start-ups).
 And…it can grow with you as your revenue grows.
 Nice.